dvorakchen/admin-one-vue-tailwind/.nuxt-guide/README.md

 ## Remove/update imports

 Nuxt automatically imports any components in your `components/` directory.
-So, you may safely remove that imports from `<script setup>`.
+So, you may safely remove that imports from `<script setup lang="ts">`.
 The only exception is for `components/Charts`, so charts import should be left as is.

 ## Contributions open